Last Updated on October 29, 2023

 Most tibial plateau fractures are easy to identify on standard anteroposterior (AP) and lateral projections of the knee.
 The views should be proper for an accurate diagnosis.

 Oblique projections should be added if a nondisplaced tibial plateau fracture is suspected but not seen on the standard projections.

 An AP projection of the knee, angled 15° caudally (tibial plateau view), can provide a more accurate assessment of the depth of plateau surface depression.

 Traction radiographs if needed may be done to understand fracture alignment, bone loss areas and for surgical planning.

 Corresponding views of the uninjured knee for comparison may be done.

-When the fracture is suspected and not clearly visible, following findings may indicate a fracture.
+When the fracture is suspected and not clearly visible, the following findings may indicate a fracture.

 The following subtle radiologic signs may indicate the presence of an underlying plateau fracture:

-- Lipohemarthrosis – The presence of a fat/fluid level in the suprapatellar recess on the lateral views of the knee [ Due to entry of fat laden marrow in the joint]
+- Lipohemarthrosis – The presence of a fat/fluid level in the suprapatellar recess on the lateral views of the knee [Due to the entry of fat-laden marrow in the joint]

 - Increased trabecular density beneath the lateral plateau on an AP